PardeepSidhu2003/ExamPractice-250318/systeminfo.md

                                App Control for Business policy: Enforced
                                App Control for Business user mode policy: Off Security Features Enabled:
  Hyper-V Requirements:          A hypervisor has been detected.
 Features required for Hyper-V will not be displayed.

-C:\Users\IT25janPS>
+C:\Users\IT25janPS>  n